matteo107/company-service/README.md

 ## API

-The below table shows the API endpoints and their corresponding methods.
+The below table shows the API endpoints and their corresponding methods:

 | Method | URL Pattern     | Action                                          |
 |--------| --------------- |-------------------------------------------------|